inveniosoftware/docs-invenio-rdm/docs/use/administration.md

 After clicking **Save**, the job will be scheduled.
 The first run will occur within the first 5 minutes, and subsequent runs will follow the schedule you specified.

+#### Job Notifications

+Jobs can send email notifications to configured recipients when runs complete with specific statuses.
+This feature enables administrators and librarians to be automatically informed about the outcome of scheduled or manually triggered jobs.

+##### Configuration

+When creating or editing a job, you can configure:

+- **Notification emails**: One or more email addresses that should receive notifications
+- **Notification statuses**: Which run statuses should trigger notifications (e.g., SUCCESS, FAILED, PARTIAL_SUCCESS)

+Notifications are sent automatically when a job run reaches one of the configured statuses, whether the job was triggered manually or by a schedule.

+The notification emails include:

+- A user-friendly summary of what happened with the job
+- The final status (with color coding)
+- A direct link to view the full run details in the admin panel
+- Collapsible technical details for debugging
+- For partial successes, a summary showing successful vs. failed operations

+!!! info

+    To customize notification email templates, see [Job Email Templates](../operate/customize/jobs.md#email-notification-templates).

 ## User Management

 ### Moderation of users and records